What is GA4? [Updated]

 The following events are used to report engagement in the new platform: active on the website for at least 10 seconds (set up by GA4), fires a conversion (conversions are set by the user), or fires two or more screen or page view events (set up by GA4).

 One new feature that GA4 offers that the previous analytics platform didn’t is the ability to easily link ad accounts from the Analytics platform rather than in the ad account.
 Once Google Ads is linked to your new GA4 account, you will notice a few new improvements to the integration.

 New GA4 User Metrics

-Along with an overhaul of sessions, page views, and event tracking, Google launched a few new metrics that are critical to understanding if you plan to use GA4.
+Along with an overhaul of sessions, page views, and event tracking, Google launched a few new metrics that are critical to understand if you plan to use GA4.
 The three most important are user engagement, engagement time, and engaged sessions per user.
-For a full explanation of these new metrics, check out this blog post.

 Multi-touch Attribution & Cross-Device Improvements